 Isn't IPVanish generous – the US-based provider doesn’t put a cap on the number of devices you can connect through the same connection at the same time, which is a huge plus since it allows you to extend the VPN protection to all the devices in your house.
 The only other provider that does that is Surfshark.

-In our tests the connections were stable and worked as advertised.
-The service also offers some of the lowest prices, especially on its long duration plans.
+In our tests for our full IPVanish review, the connections were stable and worked as advertised.
+The service also offers some of the lowest prices, especially on its short-duration plans.

 Best Linux VPN FAQ